 Suggested Use: Take 1 teaspoon twice daily.
 Sprinkle on entrees, soups, salads or add to smoothies or teas.

 Botanical Name: Cordyceps Sinensis

 Common Names: Deer Fungus, Semitake, JinShuBao, Caterpillar Fungus, Dong Chong Xia Cao Tochukas, Chongcao, Deer Fungus Parasite

 Ingredients: Cordyceps Mushroom Extract.

 Z Natural Foods strives to offer the highest quality organically grown, raw, vegan, gluten free, non-GMO products available and exclusively uses low temperature drying techniques to preserve all the vital enzymes and nutrients.
-Our Cordyceps Mushroom Extract Powder passes our strict quality assurance which includes testing for botanical identity, heavy metals, chemicals and microbiological contaminants.
-ZNaturalFoods.com offers Cordyceps Mushroom Extract Powder packaged in airtight stand-up, resealable foil pouches for optimum freshness.
+Our Pure Cordyceps Mushroom Extract Powder passes our strict quality assurance which includes testing for botanical identity, heavy metals, chemicals and microbiological contaminants.
+ZNaturalFoods.com offers Pure Cordyceps Mushroom Extract Powder packaged in airtight stand-up, resealable foil pouches for optimum freshness.
 Once opened, just push the air out of the pouch before resealing it in order to preserve maximum potency.
-Keep your raw Cordyceps Mushroom Extract in a cool, dark, dry place.
+Keep your Pure Cordyceps Mushroom Extract Powder in a cool, dark, dry place.